If you have multiple payday loans and feel like you’re trapped in an endless cycle of debt, you’re not alone.

 While longer loan terms typically mean paying more in interest over time, it also means more affordable monthly payments.
 This makes these loans harder to default on.

 Payday loans can quickly become complicated, especially for those who roll over previous loans into new ones.
-With debt consolidation, you’ll only need to keep up with one straightforward payment plan and pay a fixed amount each month.
+With debt consolidation, you’ll only need to keep up with one straightforward payment plan and pay a fixed monthly amount.
 As long as the loan covers the full balance of your short-term loans, this can alleviate financial stress for those in over their heads with payday loans.

 To learn more about the pros and cons of debt consolidation, check out this video: